Brockkoli/SneakSecure-Blockchain/README.md

 ![photo_2023-03-21_14-54-15](https://user-images.githubusercontent.com/59412437/228034201-d5a43bee-b9e8-4aa2-9c0f-5acb27705e6a.jpg)

 SneakSecure is a proof-of-concept blockchain project that aims to provide secure and private transactions through the use of cryptography and decentralization.
+The comunnication are conducted via socket programming, there is no real propagation of a blockchain network:).
 > **Note:** This is an assignment project for  **ICT 2205 Applied Cryptography**

 > Singapore Institute of Technology Bachelor of Engineering with Honours in Information and Communications Technology majoring in Information Security
 ##  Usage

-FraudFence can be installed locally by following these steps:
+SneakSecure can be run locally by following these steps:
 1. Clone the repository to your local machine.
 ``` git clone https://github.com/Brockkoli/SneakSecure-Blockchain.git```
 2. Install the required dependencies listed in `requirements.txt`.